 Form H1010 – Texas Works Application for Assistance – Your Texas Benefits.

-If the MEPD specialist receives an unsigned application from HHSC with Form H1746-A, MEPD Referral Cover Sheet, MEPD returns the application to HHSC with an annotation on the cover form (Form H1746-A) that the application is unsigned and must be signed before HHSC can establish a file date.
+If the MEPD specialist receives an unsigned application from HHSC with Form H1746-A, MEPD Referral Cover Sheet, the MEPD specialist returns the application to HHSC with an annotation on the cover form (Form H1746-A) that the application is unsigned and must be signed before HHSC can establish a file date.
 Once HHSC staff receive an unsigned application from the MEPD specialist, it is the responsibility of HHSC staff to coordinate with applicants or members in getting applications signed and returned to the MEPD specialist for processing.

 Sending unsigned applications delays the MEPD and HHSC eligibility processes and could adversely affect service delivery to applicants or members.